Rock 'n' Roll History for

 February 1

 The LP "The Mamas & The Papas Deliver" was released on Dunhill Records.
-Produced by Lou Adler, it is the group's third album.
-It would debut on Billboard's Top LPs chart on March 18, 1967 and reached its peak position of #2 just three weeks later.
-It spent a total of 55 weeks on the chart.
-Three of the album's singles reached the Billboard Hot 100 chart: "Look Through My Window" peaked at #24 (November 26, 1966), "Dedicated to the One I Love" at #2 (March 25, 1967) and "Creeque Alley" at #5 (June 3, 1967).
+It would debut on Billboard's Top LPs chart on March 18th, 1967 and reached its peak position of #2 just three weeks later.
+In total, the album spent a total of fifty-five weeks on the chart.
+Three singles reached the Billboard Hot 100 chart: "Look Through My Window" peaked at #24 (November 26, 1966), "Dedicated to the One I Love" at #2 (March 25, 1967) and "Creeque Alley" at #5 (June 3, 1967).

 February 1